 This Lodge, made by hand using the local indigenous materials, sits 300 feet above & overlooks the valley floor of Cuyama.
+20 sleeping pads are provided.
 A large fire ring is just off the porch looking across the valley where the sun sets into the Pacific behind the Los Padres mountains.
 The BBQ area is covered and provides a good working area for the chefs in your group.
+A

 - Cancellation policy: Moderate

 - Response time: Within 6 hours

 Offered on the Host's property or nearby.

 2 miles up the canyon is 7,000 acres of National forest that is dedicated to off roading.
 Ballinger Canyon.

 Natural features you'll find at Speakeasy Lodge in California.

 Places to see near Cuyama Badlands